Thailand continues border operations as Trump’s ceasefire claim is disputed

 Reuters

-The comments came hours after Thailand launched air operations, and after U.S. President Donald Trump said he had spoken to Anutin and Cambodian Prime Minister Hun Manet and secured agreement to “cease all shooting”.
-Neither leader publicly confirmed any such deal, and Anutin said there was no ceasefire in place, writing online that Thailand’s actions “this morning” made its position clear.
+The comments came hours after Thailand launched air operations and after U.S. President Donald Trump said he had spoken to Anutin and Cambodian Prime Minister Hun Manet and secured agreement to ‘cease all shooting’.
+Neither leader publicly confirmed any such deal.
+Anutin said there was no ceasefire in place, writing online that Thailand’s actions ‘this morning’ made its position clear.

-The White House said Trump expected all parties to honour commitments made in these talks and would hold anyone accountable “as necessary” to stop the killing and secure durable peace.
+The White House said Trump expected all parties to honour commitments made during the talks and would hold anyone accountable “as necessary” to stop the killing and secure durable peace.

-The latest clashes are part of renewed heavy fighting along the 817-km border, with Thailand’s defence ministry reporting exchanges across multiple provinces and saying Cambodia’s use of heavy weapons made Thai retaliation necessary.
-Thai authorities said civilians were injured in Sisaket province, while Cambodia accused Thai forces of striking infrastructure and firing from a naval vessel.
+The latest clashes are part of renewed heavy fighting along the 817km border.
+Thailand’s defence ministry reported exchanges across multiple provinces and said Cambodia’s use of heavy weapons made Thai retaliation necessary.
+Thai authorities said civilians were injured in Sisaket province.

-This round of fighting follows earlier flare-ups this year and strains an October ceasefire framework linked to Trump’s mediation.
+Thailand and Cambodia have exchanged heavy-weapons fire since Monday, in some of the most intense fighting since a five-day clash in July, which ended with U.S. and Malaysian mediation.
+This round of fighting strains an October ceasefire framework linked to Trump’s earlier involvement.
 Thailand said it suspended implementation last month after a Thai soldier was maimed by a landmine that Bangkok alleges was newly laid by Cambodia, a claim Phnom Penh denies.

 Hundreds of thousands of people have been displaced on both sides of the border since the latest escalation, as civilians seek shelter from the cross-border fire.